TIBCOSoftware/snappydata/docs/howto.md

 3. Double-click on the **SnappyDataODBCDriverInstaller.msi** file, and follow the steps to complete the installation.

+For more information, refer to the documentation on [setting up SnappyData ODBC Driver and Tableau Desktop](https://github.com/SnappyDataInc/snappydata/blob/master/docs/setting_up_odbc_driver-tableau_desktop.md).

 ### Connect to the SnappyData cluster
 Once you have installed SnappyData ODBC Driver, you can connect to SnappyData cluster in any of the following ways: